audittrail2

 Please use the Github project home for this extension: HERE since the download here is out of date.
 Github is the officially supported platform for me to dish out updates.

-This is basically a reload of the extension by MadSkillsTisdale here audittrail
+This is basically a modification of a previous extension made by MadSkillsTisdale at http://www.yiiframework.com/extension/audittrail.

 Installing the extension

 The method of installation has changed.
-I have removed the need to install a module class since:
+I have removed the need to install a module since:

-• It only provided global configration variables for the audit log widget
+• It only provided global configuration variables for the audit log widget

 • It was extra bloat that didn't justify the needs